 As Bill Bratton, former Commissioner of the NYPD under Mayor Giuliani, said of the UK earlier this year: 'You can do something about crime.
 You can control it. … You need smart policing, intelligence-led policing, you need resources.
 This is not rocket science.
 Fighting crime is not the most difficult thing in the world.'
 This is, of course, obvious, but the major problem facing effective crime fighting in the UK is of an ideological nature: it is the pandering attitudes of our politicians and police chiefs towards criminals that has unleashed an epidemic of lawlessness onto our streets and unless these notions are relinquished the situation will undoubtedly get worse.

-findings Home Office minister Anthony McNulty made this extraordinary response: 'The breach of an ASBO is not the failure of the ASBO but the failure of the individual to abide by its conditions.'
+Regarding these findings Home Office minister Anthony McNulty made this extraordinary response: 'The breach of an ASBO is not the failure of the ASBO but the failure of the individual to abide by its conditions.'
 And why shouldn't the individual abide by its conditions, Mr McNulty?
 Is it because he has absolutely nothing to fear from our inadequate criminal 'justice' system?

 No comments: